roman-right/beanie-fastapi-demo/articles/eng.md

 ### Update

-The application already can create and read the notes, but still can not do anything with tags.
-This is what I'll do next:
+The application can already create and read the notes, but it can't do anything with the tags yet.
+That's what I'm going to do next:

 ```python
 @notes_router.put("/notes/{note_id}/add_tag", response_model=Note)